mmlacak/crochess/docs/source/libcc/ccpath.rst

         :ref:`lbl-libcc-paths-segmenttree`

+    .. c:member:: CcSideEffect side_effect

+        One chosen side-effect from all possible on piece encountered in previous (parent) path segment.

     .. c:member:: CcPosLink * fields

-        Linked positions, a path segment.
+        Fields visited (steps performed) by a moving piece, a path segment.

-        Linked path :term:`segment` is a linked list of all fields visited from one position to another in order in which they were made; only the last step in a :term:`segment` can also have side-effect (i.e. interaction with encountered piece).
+        Linked path :term:`segment` is a linked list of all fields visited from one position to another in order in which they were made; only the last step in a :term:`segment` can also have another, encountered piece and its tag.

+    .. c:member:: CcPieceEnum encountered_piece

+        Piece encountered at the very last field in the :c:member:`fields` list.

+    .. c:member:: CcTagEnum encountered_tag

+        Tag encountered at the very last field in the :c:member:`fields` list.

-    .. c:member:: CcSideEffect side_effect
+    .. c:member:: CcMomentum momentum

-        Side-effect accompanying the last step.
+        Momentum a moving piece had after all performed steps.

     .. c:member:: struct CcPathLink * fork